AC-Armitage/ELkSuricata_LABo/bkp/README.md

 ![Rule Engine](images/28-rule-engine.png)

-An important thing to consider is that Suricata version 6 and earlier uses`/var/lib/suricata/rules` as rules file instead of `/etc/suricata/rules` we are using version 6, so we need to configure it
+An important thing to consider is that Suricata version 6 and earlier uses`/var/lib/suricata/rules` as rules file instead of `/etc/suricata/rules` we are using version 6, so we need to configure it you dont have to do this is you are have a later version

 ![Debian Suricata Version](images/21-deb-ver-6-suricata.png)